euniceky/BOS_BlueBike_Predictions/README.md

 In "clean_process_metrostation.ipynb", we obtain the coordinates of MBTA stations (not including the stations on the Silver line or the Mattapan Trolley) and label each station to which line it belongs.

-In "clean_process_bikestation.ipynb", we read in live station data from https://member.bluebikes.com/data/stations.json and group stations into 7 zones: downtown Boston, East Boston, West Boston, South Boston, Cambridge, Somerville, and Everett.
+In "clean_process_bikestation.ipynb", we read in live station data from https://member.bluebikes.com/data/stations.json and group stations into 7 zones: downtown Boston, East Boston, West Boston, South Boston, Cambridge, Somerville, and Everett.<br />

-A few things to note:
+A few things to note: <br />
--East Boston includes East Boston and Charlestown.
+-East Boston includes East Boston and Charlestown.<br />
--West Boston includes Allston, Brighton, Brookline.
+-West Boston includes Allston, Brighton, Brookline.<br />
 -Here, South Boston means the residential part of Boston and DOES NOT mean the "South Boston in the city".

 In "model_train.ipynb", Linear Regression model, Random Forest Regressor, Gradient Boost Regressor, and Sequential Neural Network models were explored.
 Among them the best model was the Graident Boost Regressor which has the test score (R^2 score) 81.7%.
 The 5-fold validation score is 76.4%.